freecoderzhaoshuai/mc-docs.zh-cn/articles/time-series-insights/time-series-insights-authentication-and-authorization.md

    1. 在 C# 中，以下代码可以代表应用程序获取令牌。 有关如何从 Gen1 环境查询数据的完整示例，请参阅[使用 C# 查询数据](time-series-insights-query-data-csharp.md)。

         ```csharp
+        using System;
+        using System.Collections.Generic;
+        using System.Diagnostics;
+        using System.IO;
+        using System.Linq;
+        using System.Net;
+        using System.Net.WebSockets;
+        using System.Text;
+        using System.Threading;
+        using System.Threading.Tasks;
+        using Microsoft.IdentityModel.Clients.ActiveDirectory;
+        using Newtonsoft.Json;
+        using Newtonsoft.Json.Linq;

+        namespace TimeSeriesInsightsQuerySample
+        {
+            class Program
+            {
+                // For automated execution under application identity,
+                // use application created in Active Directory.
+                // To create the application in AAD, follow the steps provided here:
+                // /time-series-insights/time-series-insights-authentication-and-authorization

+                // SET the application ID of application registered in your Azure Active Directory
+                private static string ApplicationClientId = "#DUMMY#";

+                // SET the application key of the application registered in your Azure Active Directory
+                private static string ApplicationClientSecret = "#DUMMY#";

+                // SET the Azure Active Directory tenant.
+                private static string Tenant = "#DUMMY#.partner.onmschina.cn";

+                public static async Task SampleAsync()
+                {
+                    // Acquire an access token.
+                    string accessToken = await AcquireAccessTokenAsync();

+                    // Obtain list of environments and get environment FQDN for the environment of interest.
+                    string environmentFqdn;
+                    {
+                        HttpWebRequest request = CreateHttpsWebRequest("api.timeseries.azure.cn", "GET", "environments", accessToken);
+                        JToken responseContent = await GetResponseAsync(request);

+                        JArray environmentsList = (JArray)responseContent["environments"];
+                        if (environmentsList.Count == 0)
+                        {
+                            // List of user environments is empty, fallback to sample environment.
+                            environmentFqdn = "10000000-0000-0000-0000-100000000108.env.timeseries.azure.com";
+                        }
+                        else
+                        {
+                            // Assume the first environment is the environment of interest.
+                            JObject firstEnvironment = (JObject)environmentsList[0];
+                            environmentFqdn = firstEnvironment["environmentFqdn"].Value<string>();
+                        }
+                    }
+                    Console.WriteLine("Using environment FQDN '{0}'", environmentFqdn);
+                    Console.WriteLine();

+                    // Obtain availability data for the environment and get availability range.
+                    DateTime fromAvailabilityTimestamp;
+                    DateTime toAvailabilityTimestamp;
+                    {
+                        HttpWebRequest request = CreateHttpsWebRequest(environmentFqdn, "GET", "availability", accessToken);
+                        JToken responseContent = await GetResponseAsync(request);

+                        JObject range = (JObject)responseContent["range"];
+                        fromAvailabilityTimestamp = range["from"].Value<DateTime>();
+                        toAvailabilityTimestamp = range["to"].Value<DateTime>();
+                    }
+                    Console.WriteLine(
+                        "Obtained availability range [{0}, {1}]",
+                        fromAvailabilityTimestamp,
+                        toAvailabilityTimestamp);
+                    Console.WriteLine();

+                    // Assume data for the whole availablility range is requested.
+                    DateTime from = fromAvailabilityTimestamp;
+                    DateTime to = toAvailabilityTimestamp;

+                    // Obtain metadata for the environment.
+                    {
+                        JObject inputPayload = new JObject(
+                            new JProperty("searchSpan", new JObject(
+                                new JProperty("from", from),
+                                new JProperty("to", to))));

+                        HttpWebRequest request = CreateHttpsWebRequest(environmentFqdn, "POST", "metadata", accessToken);
+                        await WriteRequestStreamAsync(request, inputPayload);
+                        JToken responseContent = await GetResponseAsync(request);

+                        DumpMetadata(responseContent);
+                        Console.WriteLine();
+                    }

+                    // Get events for the environment.
+                    {
+                        int requestedEventCount = 10;

+                        JObject contentInputPayload = new JObject(
+                            new JProperty("take", requestedEventCount),
+                            new JProperty("searchSpan", new JObject(
+                                new JProperty("from", from),
+                                new JProperty("to", to))));

+                        // Use HTTP request.
+                        HttpWebRequest request = CreateHttpsWebRequest(environmentFqdn, "POST", "events", accessToken, new[] { "timeout=PT20S" });
+                        await WriteRequestStreamAsync(request, contentInputPayload);
+                        JToken responseContent = await GetResponseAsync(request);

+                        Console.WriteLine("Requested {0} events via HTTP request.", requestedEventCount);
+                        DumpEvents(responseContent);
+                        Console.WriteLine();

+                        // Use WebSocket request.
+                        JObject inputPayload = new JObject(
+                            // Send HTTP headers as a part of the message since .NET WebSocket does not support
+                            // sending custom headers on HTTP GET upgrade request to WebSocket protocol request.
+                            new JProperty("headers", new JObject(
+                                new JProperty("x-ms-client-application-name", "TimeSeriesInsightsQuerySample"),
+                                new JProperty("Authorization", "Bearer " + accessToken))),
+                            new JProperty("content", contentInputPayload));
+                        IReadOnlyList<JToken> responseMessagesContent = await ReadWebSocketResponseAsync(environmentFqdn, "events", inputPayload);

+                        Console.WriteLine("Requested {0} events via WebSocket request.", requestedEventCount);
+                        DumpEventsStreamed(responseMessagesContent);
+                        Console.WriteLine();
+                    }

+                    // Get aggregates for the environment: group by Event Source Name and calculate number of events in each group.
+                    {
+                        JObject contentInputPayload = new JObject(
+                            new JProperty("aggregates", new JArray(new JObject(
+                                new JProperty("dimension", new JObject(
+                                    new JProperty("uniqueValues", new JObject(
+                                        new JProperty("input", new JObject(
+                                            new JProperty("builtInProperty", "$esn"))),
+                                        new JProperty("take", 1000))))),
+                                new JProperty("measures", new JArray(new JObject(
+                                    new JProperty("count", new JObject()))))))),
+                            new JProperty("searchSpan", new JObject(
+                                new JProperty("from", from),
+                                new JProperty("to", to))));

+                        // Use HTTP request.
+                        HttpWebRequest request = CreateHttpsWebRequest(environmentFqdn, "POST", "aggregates", accessToken, new[] { "timeout=PT20S" });
+                        await WriteRequestStreamAsync(request, contentInputPayload);
+                        JToken responseContent = await GetResponseAsync(request);

+                        Console.WriteLine("Group by Event Source Name via HTTP request.");
+                        DumpAggregates(responseContent);
+                        Console.WriteLine();

+                        // Use WebSocket request.
+                        JObject inputPayload = new JObject(
+                            // Send HTTP headers as a part of the message since .NET WebSocket does not support
+                            // sending custom headers on HTTP GET upgrade request to WebSocket protocol request.
+                            new JProperty("headers", new JObject(
+                                new JProperty("x-ms-client-application-name", "TimeSeriesInsightsQuerySample"),
+                                new JProperty("Authorization", "Bearer " + accessToken))),
+                            new JProperty("content", contentInputPayload));
+                        IReadOnlyList<JToken> responseMessagesContent = await ReadWebSocketResponseAsync(environmentFqdn, "aggregates", inputPayload);

+                        Console.WriteLine("Group by Event Source Name via WebSocket request.");
+                        DumpAggregatesStreamed(responseMessagesContent);
+                        Console.WriteLine();
+                    }
+                }

                 private static async Task<string> AcquireAccessTokenAsync()
                 {
                     if (AadClientApplicationId == "#PLACEHOLDER#" || AadScopes.Length == 0 || AadRedirectUri == "#PLACEHOLDER#" || AadTenantName.StartsWith("#PLACEHOLDER#"))